Dissidia 012 Final Fantasy: Development

 Ideas for a sequel to Dissidia Final Fantasy were already conceived shortly after its release in Japan with creative producer Tetsuya Nomura wishing to feature Kain Highwind on it.
-Development of the game started in August 2009 shortly before the release of Dissidia Final Fantasy Universal Tuning, the international version from the prequel.
-Director Mitsunori Takahashi stated the team wanted the sequel to have more changes than just new characters.
+Development of the game started in August 2009 shortly before the release of Dissidia Final Fantasy Universal Tuning, the international version from the predecessor.
+Director Mitsunori Takahashi said that the team wanted the sequel to have more changes than just new characters.
 This resulted in changes to gameplay features and the inclusion of new ones.
 The Assist feature was made to add more entertainment to the fights, as well as to act as a counterbalance to the EX Mode that was the strongest area from the first game.
 This was done in response to feedback commenting that the EX Mode was too powerful in the original game.
 The world map was created in order to appeal more the RPG fans.
 Returning characters had their movesets modified to provide the player with new strategies when fighting.
 One of the most revised ones was Firion due to feedback from players.
 Since the original Dissidia had a concrete conclusion, the staff decided to make its story a prequel and encourage players to revisit Dissidia once concluding it.

 Choosing new characters proved difficult as the staff chose them based on their popularity and fighting styles.
 The amount of new characters was restricted due to memory limitations.
 Vaan's inclusion met several hardships since his Japanese voice actor, Kouhei Takeda, was busy at the time.
 They decided to replace Takeda with Kenshō Ono as a result of fan response.
 Battle system director Takeo Kujiraoka made contact with Hiroyuki Ito regarding the character's design and moves based on his Final Fantasy XII appearances, which was well received by Ito.
 While designed by Tetsuya Nomura, various of the new alternative outfits the characters were given were based on artworks by Yoshitaka Amano, another designer from the Final Fantasy series.

 Downloadable content

 Three other Square Enix games, Final Fantasy Trading Card Game, Kingdom Hearts Birth by Sleep Final Mix, and The 3rd Birthday, give players access to downloadable content in the form of alternate outfits for Vaan, Cloud Strife, and Lightning, respectively.
-As of June 16, 2011, the PlayStation Network has featured downloadable content for Dissidia 012 Final Fantasy, including character costumes, avatars, and BGM packs.
+As of June 2011, the PlayStation Network has featured downloadable content for Dissidia 012 Final Fantasy, including character costumes, avatars, and BGM packs.

 Music

 The music for Dissidia 012 Final Fantasy was composed by Takeharu Ishimoto and features multiple rearrangements from previous Final Fantasy themes by other composers.
-The American band Kidneythieves also sang the second part of the Feral Chaos' boss theme song, "God in Fire."
+The American band Kidneythieves also sang the second part of the Feral Chaos' boss theme song, "God in Fire".
 Ishimoto wrote the song and requested Kidneythieves' collaboration with them to which the band stated it was entertaining.
-On March 3, 2011, Square Enix released the Dissidia 012 Final Fantasy Original Soundtrack featuring a total of three discs with the first one having 44, the second one 20, and the third one seven.
+Square Enix released the Dissidia 012 Final Fantasy Original Soundtrack on March 3, 2011, featuring a total of three discs with the first one having 44, the second one 20, and the third one seven.